 The BOA should also assist EC in resolving concerns of the GB as discussed in Article VII: Meetings

 Each member of BOA will have a fiduciary duty to SAIKAT.
-Accordingly, each member of BOA must act like a prudent person in the best interest of SAIKAT with good faith and avoid self dealing.
+Accordingly, each member of BOA must act like a prudent person in the best interest of SAIKAT with good faith and avoid self-dealing.

 As mentioned in the Article V (7), BOA will have the responsibility to take care of SAIKAT assets, help carry out financial audit and help GB to elect a new EC in the case of resignation or dissolution of the existing EC of the term.